Sweet Sixteen (song)

-"Sweet Sixteen" is a song by English rock musician Billy Idol, released in 1987 as the third single from his third studio album, Whiplash Smile (1986).
+"Sweet Sixteen" is a song by the English rock singer Billy Idol, released in 1987 as the third single from his third studio album, Whiplash Smile (1986).
 The song written by Idol and produced by Keith Forsey.
 It peaked at No. 20 in the US and No. 17 in the UK.
 It was also a hit across Europe and beyond.

 Background

 "Sweet Sixteen" was inspired by the true story of Edward Leedskalnin, a Latvian emigrant who single-handedly built the Coral Castle in Florida.
 In Latvia, he was set to marry Agnes Skuvst, but she broke the engagement and Leedskalnin decided to immigrate to America.
 He built the Coral Castle there in dedication to Skuvst, who he often referred to as his "Sweet Sixteen".
 Idol wrote the song after watching "The Castle of Secrets", an episode of Leonard Nimoy's program In Search of... which was based on Coral Castle.
 The song was written during the making of Idol's 1983 album Rebel Yell.

 In his 2014 autobiography, Idol described the song as a "heartfelt lament".
 He added that while the castle was Leedskalnin's "coral memorial" to his former love, "Sweet Sixteen" was Idol's to his then-girlfriend Perri Lister.